What can I do with the items I've decluttered during COVID-19 lockdown?

 - I'll follow-up with you after our session to find out how you are getting on with the changes and support if there is anything further you need

-A consultation is usually arranged when you make your Hands-On Organising Support session booking(s) to enable us to prepare.
+A Preparation Call is usually arranged when you make your Hands-On Organising Support session booking(s) to enable us to prepare.

 We speak by video call (Zoom or another video app) so that you can show me around, or if you prefer by telephone.